micmejia/bible-dump/NKJV/James/Jas 3.md

 Does a spring send forth fresh _water_ and bitter from the same opening?

 ###### 12
-Can a fig tree, my brethren, bear olives, or a grapevine bear figs? [^g]Thus no spring yields both salt water and fresh. ## Heavenly Versus Demonic Wisdom
+Can a fig tree, my brethren, bear olives, or a grapevine bear figs?
+Thus no spring yields both salt water and fresh. ## Heavenly Versus Demonic Wisdom

 ###### 13
 Who _is_ wise and understanding among you?
 Let him show by good conduct _that_ his works _are done_ in the meekness of wisdom.

 ###### 14
-But if you have bitter envy and [^h]self-seeking in your hearts, do not boast and lie against the truth.
+But if you have bitter envy and self-seeking in your hearts, do not boast and lie against the truth.

 ###### 15
 This wisdom does not descend from above, but _is_ earthly, sensual, demonic.